glklimmer/bevy_behave/readme.inc.md

 </p>
 </div>

-`bevy_behave` is a behaviour tree plugin for bevy with a sensible API and minimal overheads.
+`bevy_behave` is a behaviour tree plugin for bevy (0.15) with a sensible API and minimal overheads.
 No magic is required for the task components, they are are regular bevy components using triggers to report status.

-When an action (aka leaf node, task node) in the behaviour tree runs, it will spawn an entity with the components you specified in the tree definition.
+When an action node (aka leaf node, task node) in the behaviour tree runs, it will spawn an entity with the components you specified in the tree definition.
 The tree then waits for this entity to trigger a status report, at which point the entity will be despawned.

-You can also take actions without spawning an entity by triggering an Event, which can also be used as a conditional in a control node.
+You can also take actions without spawning an entity by triggering an observed `Event`, which can also be used as a conditional in a control node.